arkency/posts/posts/2020-04-22-catchup-subscriptions-with-rails-event-store.md

 The external index is basically a read model of your articles metadata.
 Tailor made, aligned with capabilities of external index provider. **Recreateable.**

-This is what make a difference here.
-To rebuild an index from scratch all you need to do is to remove stored starting point for the catchup subscription and wait some time.
+This is what makes a difference here.
+To rebuild an index from scratch all you need to do is to remove the stored starting point for the catchup subscription and wait some time.
 The indexing will start from beginning and will go though all published articles until index will be up to date.

 ### But there is more!

-I've mention before a scenario where you change external index provider.
-Using catchup subscription it will be quite easy.
+I've mentioned a scenario where you change your external index provider.
+Using a catchup subscription it will be quite easy.
 Just create new instance of the subscription process with different index adapter.
-Run it and wait until it catch up and index all published articles.
-And then just switch your application to new external index and drop old subscription.
+Run it and wait until it catches up and indexes all the published articles.
+And then just switch your application to new external index and drop the old subscription.